PabloArroyo2002/portfolio/README.md

 ## Potential Future Projects
 **Manufacturing**
-- Assembleable minimal surfaces to guide fibers for the creation of dense 3D composites.
+- Assembleable minimal surfaces to guide fibers for the creation of dense 3D composites with complex shapes.
 - Expanding the range of particle velocity and mass flow rate through cold spray nozzles via revised geometries.

 **Robotics**